Ionic Property: Validation

 Input Validation Sample

-Using validation is demonstrated for the Input components that were defined for the sample Ionic Login app but any other component indicated above gets this property by default if included in the Form.
+This validation example uses Input components defined for the sample Ionic Login app.
+However, any other component listed above will have this property by default when included in a Form.

-For validation to work, we need to define it for the involved components.
-In our case, they are inputs and we will make some changes to the login flow defined for the sample app:
+For validation to work properly, you need to define it for the components involved.
+In this case, we'll use input components and make some changes to the login flow defined for the sample app:

-1. To start, open the DESIGN panel of the app loginPage and unfold the EVENTS tab from the bottom.
+1. Start by opening the DESIGN panel of the app's loginPage and expand the EVENTS tab at the bottom.

-2. First, define the first Input component added to the Form like the following:
+2. Define the first Input component added to the Form as follows:

 👍